 - There are some algorithm modes that were tested but not implemented by the module.
-Only the algorithms, modes, and key sizes that are implemented by the module are shown in this table. - The module's AES-GCM implementation conforms to IG A.5 scenario #1 following RFC 6071 for IPsec and RFC 5288 for TLS.
+Only the algorithms, modes, and key sizes that are implemented by the module are shown in this table. - Per SP800-67 rev1, the user is responsible for ensuring the module's limit to 232 encryptions with the same Triple-DES key while being used in SSH, TLS or IPSec/IKE protocol. - The module's AES-GCM implementation conforms to IG A.5 scenario #1 following RFC 6071 for IPsec and RFC 5288 for TLS.
 The module uses basically a 96-bit IV, which is comprised of a 4 byte salt unique to the crypto session and 8 byte monotonically increasing counter.
-The module generates new AES-GCM keys if the module loses power. - The SSH, TLS and IPSec protocols have not been reviewed or tested by the CAVP and CMVP.
+The module rekeys prior to the IV hitting its maximum number of 264-1.
+The module generates new AES-GCM keys if the module loses power. - The SSH, TLS and IPSec/IKE protocols have not been reviewed or tested by the CAVP and CMVP.